 Talk to a Skilled Carrollton, GA, Criminal Defense Attorney Now

 While we always strive to fight for the legal rights of our clients, in some cases, the odds are simply stacked against them that pleading guilty to a lesser charge and punishment is the most viable option.
 Sadly, many accused offenders choose to negotiate their own plea deals without knowing how the system works or exactly how the plea deal would impact their lives.

 So if you’re thinking of pleading guilty, arrange a free case review with our skilled Carrollton, GA, criminal defense lawyer first to learn more about your case.
-Contact Moffitt Law, LLC, at 762-212-3951 or write to us online.
+Contact us at 762-212-3951.

 Guilty Pleas in Criminal Cases FAQ

 What are The Different Types of Guilty Pleas?

 Not guilty, guilty, and Nolo Contendere.
 Not guilty and guilty pleas are self-explanatory.
 With a Nolo Contendere plea, you admit your factual guilt and accept the penalties due to the fact that the evidence against you is strong enough to secure a conviction.

 Once the court accepts your guilty plea, it will schedule a date for your sentencing, usually a couple of months later.